temporal-sa/oai-temporal-wealth-management/README.md

 # Wealth Management Agent Example using OpenAI Agents SDK
 Demonstrates how to use OpenAI Agents SDK using handoffs to other agents.

+The Temporal version of this example is located [here](src/temporal_supervisor/README.md)

 Scenarios currently implemented include
 * List Beneficiaries - shows a list of beneficiaries and their relationship to the account owner
 * List Investments - shows a list of accounts and their current balances